Pan's People: The end of Pan's People (March/April 1976)

-The final performance on Top of the Pops was on 29 April 1976, dancing to "Silver Star" by The Four Seasons.
-The end of Pan's People went otherwise unmentioned on the show, though it marked the end both of Pearson's eight years on the show as a dancer, and Corpe's seven-month run.
+The final performance on Top of the Pops was on 29 April 1976, dancing to "Silver Star" by the Four Seasons.
+The end of Pan's People's tenure went unmentioned on the show, though it marked the end both of Pearson's eight years on the show as a dancer, and Corpe's seven-month run.
 Corpe initially joined Nigel Lythgoe's Young Generation, but returned to Top of the Pops for two performances in Zoo in 1982.

 The following week, the mixed-gender seven-member Ruby Flipper made their first appearance on the show with Colby as choreographer, Pearson as manager, and Menhenick and Gillespie starting the performance on their own, then joined by the five new dancers.

 Participant timeline

 Most dates pre-1972 are approximate.
 The Top of the Pops era is denoted by the two red lines.
 Narrow width lines denote members not appearing on Top of the Pops.
 The dates of Adrian LePeltier and Gary Downie performing on Top of the Pops are not known.